HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/copying_theme/manual_copy_theme/creating_webdav_theme_copy/themeopt_cust_copy_bindtheme.md

           objectid="ZK_73OKBB1A088IE0I5O7IP2J0G77" resourceroot="customSkin" type="default" uniquename="customSkin">
         ```

-    4. Set the correct context-root, resourceroot, and uniquename for your skin.

     !!! note
-        The `resourceroot` tag was used in previous versions of Portal when multiple themes were deployed in the same WAR file.
+        The `resourceroot` parameter was used in previous versions of Portal when multiple themes were deployed in the same WAR file.
 It indicates which folder in the WAR file to find the specific theme.
-For the skin, this parameter should be set to the folder name where the skin is located.
+For the skin, set this parameter to the folder name where the skin is located.

 5. Add the `<allowed-skin>` tag  to your `customTheme` theme.